joemasilotti/turbolinks/README.md

 If form submission has resulted in a state change on the server that will affect cached pages, consider clearing Turbolinks’ cache with `Turbolinks.clearCache()`.

-If you're using Turbolinks with a Rails application this optimization will happen automatically for non-GET XHR requests that are redirected using the `redirect_to` helper.
+If you're using Turbolinks with a Rails application this optimization happens automatically for non-GET XHR requests that are redirected using the `redirect_to` helper.

 ## Full List of Events